OlgaJak/NewWordsLearningApp/README.md

 From SQL previous results by day

 Learn new words:
-5 new words with explanations + pictures + examples of usage
+5 new words with explanations
 Test:
 Randomizer selects 1 word of the learned ones: and all the previous words explanations The user has to pick the correct explanation matching the word.